WebHare/runkit/DEVELOPERS.md

 - The WebHare-runkit and the embedded `wh` commands should avoid overlap as much as possible. `runkit` should invoke `wh` where needed
-- `wh` should limit itself to things that will also work inside the docker containers
+- `wh` should limit itself to things that will also work inside the containers
   - so `wh` should not have the ability to install and start an OpenSearch dashboard - that's something we don't want to do inside containers but is fine on a source checkout
   - in time, `wh up` and `wh make` might turn out to be out-of-scope?